Farveen826/password-strength-checker/README.md

 # Password Strength Checker

-## Objective
+## What it does
-A simple Python program that evaluates password strength based on cybersecurity standards.
+A small Python script that evaluates password strength and provides suggestions to improve it.

+## How to run
+1. Install Python 3.8+
+2. Run: `python password_checker.py`
+3. Enter a password when prompted.

-## Features
+## Files
-- Checks password length
-- Identifies use of uppercase, lowercase, digits and special symbols
-- Gives score and feedback
-- Shows improvement suggestions
+- `password_checker.py` — main script
+- `sample_output.txt` — example runs

-## Technologies Used
+## Skills demonstrated
-- Python
+- Python scripting
 - Regex

-## How to run
-1. Clone repository
-2. Run:
+- Basic security awareness (password best practices)